KingCounty-Science/bulk-temperature-upload/readme.txt

 # updates existing 15 minute gDATA data.
 The update query is probably safer but a bit slower.
 # updates daily table based on data in gData

+### current error handeling involves adding the error message to the file name.
+This has its advantages and disadvantages